inadequatebamboo/dingus/README.md

 To use dingus, just use your trigger word in your sentence.
 For example:
 `hello dingus`

-You can aslo reply to the bots replies!
+You can also reply to the bots replies!
 ## TODO list
 - Add short term memory
 - Add random responses with a customisable chance